skooter500/GE1-2022-2023/README.md

 You will also need to know about the [Unit circle](https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:trig/x2ec2f6f830c9fb89:unit-circle/v/unit-circle-definition-of-trig-functions-1) and also how to [calculate the circumference of a circle](https://www.wikihow.com/Calculate-the-Circumference-of-a-Circle)

-- Commit your changes and push them to your own mylab1 branch.
-You will have to set the upstream remote the first commit you make onto the branch

 ```bash
 git add .
 git commit -m "message"
 git push
 ```

-Don't worry if you cant figure it out!
-It's only the first week and I will do through the solution in the class next week :-)

 ## Week 1 - Introduction